Shopify/mobile-buy-sdk-android/README.md

 # Mobile Buy SDK

-The Mobile Buy SDK makes it easy to create custom storefronts in your mobile app, where users can buy products using Android Pay or their credit card.
+The Mobile Buy SDK makes it easy to create custom storefronts in your mobile app, where users can buy products using Google Pay or their credit card.
 The SDK connects to the Shopify platform using GraphQL, and supports a wide range of native storefront experiences.

 ## Table of contents